Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

-https://www.youtube.com/watch?v=oHMOgV-8heM&t=82sHOW TO OPTIMIZE QUAKE CHAMPIONS
+HOW TO OPTIMIZE QUAKE CHAMPIONS
 ================================================

 Better frametimes = Smoother gaming experience